Books on our desk

 Sing Statistics is the independent press set up by designer Jez Burrows and illustrator Lizzy Stewart.
 You Are The Friction is their fourth book following I Am The Friction (2008), We Are The Friction (2009), and Reverence Library, Vol. One (2011).

-It was actually published at the beginning of 2014, but we only recently picked it up at Beach London (a small gallery just off Brick Lane) and it's an absolute belter.
+It was actually published at the beginning of 2014, but I only recently picked it up at Beach London (a small gallery just off Brick Lane) and it’s an absolute belter.

 The impressive roster of illustrators even includes the likes of Oliver Jeffers, Tom Gauld and Rob Hunter.